-In 2023, the learning areas comprised eleven class groups working within their classrooms, a Literacy Intervention room, a Numeracy Intervention room, a Student Wellbeing room, a Language Centre for New Arrival students and a STEAM room.
-In 2023, the school underwent some refurbishments to modernise facilities including the repurposing of one of the class spaces to create a larger staffroom, more staff toilets, a bigger learning space to support New Arrivals students and a staff planning room.
+In 2024, the learning areas comprised eleven class groups working within their classrooms, a Literacy Intervention room, a Numeracy Intervention room, a Student Wellbeing room, a Language Centre for New Arrival students and a STEAM room.
+In 2024, the school underwent some refurbishments to modernise facilities with a particular focus on student learning spaces in Year 1/2.